jcsato/sato_balance_mod/README.md

 **Named Weapons:**
 - Named Weapon armor penetration now rolls +6-12% (down from +8-16%)
-- Named Weapon armor effectiveness rolls +15-35% (up from 10-30%)
+- Named Weapon armor effectiveness now rolls +15-35% (up from 10-30%)
 - Named Weapons will no longer roll for reduced Fatigue on equip at all (reduced Fatigue build up on skill use is still possible)

 **Perks:**
 - Sword Mastery no longer removes the hit malus of Riposte, instead granting +5 Melee Defense while Riposting if the offhand is free
 - Taunt costs 10 Fatigue (down from 15)
+- Lone Wolf now grants a +10% stat bonus at 2 tiles distance from allies (down from a +15% stat bonus at 3 tiles of distance)

 **Retinue:**
 - Instead of increasing your speed by 15% on all terrain, the Scout now reduces the speed penalty of "rough terrain" (forests, swamps, etc. and not snow or desert) by 15%.
 By way of example: in vanilla, the player moves 7.5% faster on swamps, 9.75% faster on forests, and 15% faster on plains with the Scout.
 With this change, they'd now move 15%, 15%, and 0% faster.
 Also, renames him to "the Guide".